Beyond held its 7th study session, "Game Development's [Super Cool] ~ Game API Development for Social Game Development"!

 summary

-By looking at the different methods used by different companies, you can choose what you should adopt and what you shouldn't.
-We sometimes
+By looking at the different methods used by different companies, we can select which ones are good to adopt and which ones are not.

-have students come to our study sessions, so I wonder what they think about it.
+Students sometimes attend our study sessions, and I wonder what they think of it.

 By the way, Aiming's office is really clean..